 where $a_{j,t} \colonequals \log|\bV_{j,t}| + \bz_{j,t}'\bV_{j,t}^{-1} \bz_{j,t}$.
 This expression of the likelihood can be derived similarly as in the spatial-only case described in Appendix \ref{appendix}.
 If there are a small number of unknown parameters in the spatio-temporal low-rank model, we again advocate the use of a particle-filtering approach for parameter estimation.
-Sequential importance resampling \citep{Gordon1993} is a natural inference procedure for on-line inference over time.
-With distributed data, it can be carried out using a straightforward combination of Algorithms \ref{alg:impsampler} and \ref{alg:filtering}.
-After the particles at time $t$ have been weighted as described in Algorithm \ref{alg:impsampler} using the likelihood \eqref{eq:filtlikelihood}, we then resample $M$ particles according to their weights to obtain the particles for time $t+1$.
+Sequential importance sampling with resampling \citep{Gordon1993} is a natural inference procedure for on-line inference over time.
+With distributed data, it can be carried out using a straightforward combination of Algorithms \ref{alg:impsampler} and \ref{alg:filtering}: \begin{framed}